oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 ### Okta (for Commercial Enterprise Applications $)

 [Okta](https://www.okta.com/?utm_campaign=search_google_apac_anz_ao_it_branded-okta_exact&utm_medium=cpc&utm_source=google&utm_term=okta&utm_page=%7burl%7d&gclid=EAIaIQobChMI1PKg2tmv5gIVjCQrCh3RHAImEAAYASAAEgLW2fD_BwE) is a commercial identity product aimed at enterprises.
 Many enterprise-centric software products, for example Salesforce, have Okta connectors.
-Okta is intended to bridge the gap between enterprise authentication (such as AD) and modern software and SaaS products.​
+Okta is intended to bridge the gap between enterprise authentication (such as AD) and modern software and SaaS products.
-​Advantages
+Advantages

-- ​Integrates with anything
+- Integrates with anything
 - Very well supported in the enterprise
-- Can simplify integration with AD​
+- Can simplify integration with AD

-​Disadvantages
+Disadvantages

-- ​Expensive
+- Expensive
 - No free tier
-- Not suited to consumer facing scenarios​
+- Not suited to consumer facing scenarios

 **Use this option if...**

 - Your application is for internal/enterprise users, and:
 - You already have Okta in place, and/or:
-- Your application is a product that you intend to commercialise (Okta is prevalent in the enterprise and having an Okta connector is a good selling point)​
+- Your application is a product that you intend to commercialise (Okta is prevalent in the enterprise and having an Okta connector is a good selling point)